decred/dcrdocs/docs/glossary.md

 #### Signature

-A cryptographic mechanism that proves that the owner of the private key has approved a transaction.
+A cryptographic mechanism to prove that a private key was used to validate or authorize some data (such as a transaction or a Politeia vote).

 #### Simnet